Online Examination

 Location

 The online examination is administered by Kryterion Inc. a company located in Arizona, USA.
 The online examination is completed via an online proctoring set-up.
 Online proctoring means that you log on through the internet to take your examination.
 You are monitored by a proctor employed by Kryterion Inc during your entire testing session in real-time.
-This monitoring involves your face, voice, desk and workspace being captured via a webcam, and a recording is made of these images for examination security and the integrity of the examination process.
+This monitoring involves your face, voice, desk, and workspace being captured via a webcam, and a recording is made of these images for examination security and the integrity of the examination process.

 Delivery